CodeMythGit/ReadMeNotes/SpringJwtImplementation_Notes.md

 ## Create Class JwtAuthenticationEntryPoint and implements AuthenticationEntryPoint

 Method of this class is called whenever an exception is thrown due to unauthenticated user trying to access the resource that required authentication.
+Class is going to override the method commence

 ```java
 @Component